-QSAR Lab experts have many years of experience in computational toxicology, including the use of QSAR (Quantitative Structure-Activity Relationship) and read-across (RA) methods to predict the properties required for the registration of chemical substances.
+The experts at QSAR Lab have years of experience in computer toxicology, including the utilization of Quantitative Structure-Activity Relationship (QSAR) methods and Read-Across (RA) for predicting the properties required for the registration of chemical substances and nanomaterials.

-– Expert consultations to accurately identify the research problem and to propose hypotheses related to the use of computational methods in the presented project
+– Expert consultations to precisely identify research problems and assistance related to the use of computer methods in the presented projects

-3) Support for the registration of substances under REACH by computer prediction of the properties described in Annexes VII-X.
+- Support for substance registration processes according to the REACH regulation through computer-based prediction of properties described in Annexes VII-X.